 The Corporation currently holds a certificate of insurance underwritten by Encon Group Inc. providing for Directors and Officers Liability coverage of up to \$15,000,000, inclusive of defence costs.
 Additionally, the Corporation carries a general liability policy in the amount of \$10,000,000.
 Furthermore, the Corporation, for and on behalf of MRDM, has obtained all-risk property insurance in the amount of \$204.9 million, machinery breakdown insurance in the amount of \$100 million and bullion insurance in the amount of \$6 million in order to insure the risks associated with the operations of the RDM Project.
-There is no guarantee that these policies will provide sufficient protection for the Corporation and or MRDM against certain risks associated with mineral exploration, commercial exploitation and related corporate activities.
+There is no guarantee that these policies will provide sufficient protection for the Corporate activities.
 Even with these policies in place, there remains a risk that unusual liabilities may not be covered or that the insured amounts may prove insufficient.